sirmikecarter/Basset-Truffle-University/README.md

 ## Truffle University Project - BlockchainAsset.me (BAsset)

-BAsset is a decentralized application (DApp) that tracks and gives a fair market value of your belongings.
+BAsset is a decentralized application (DApp) that tracks your belongings and gives a fair market value.

 ## Technology Used